-The presence of contaminated sites is a problem common to all industrialised countries, as it is often linked to human activities such as: industries, mines, waste disposal sites and other plants that, because of spills, leaks from plants/tanks, improper management of waste, etc., may have an impact on local soil contamination.
-In Italy, the main industrial activities which have given rise to local soil contamination are the refining of petroleum products, the chemical industry, the metallurgical industry, the manufacture of asbestos and some waste management activities.
+The presence of contaminated sites is a problem common to all industrialized countries, as it is often linked to human activities such as industries, mines, waste deposits and other structures that because of spilling, plant/tank leakage, incorrect waste management, etc., may have an impact on local soil contamination.
+In Italy, the activities mostly involved with punctual contamination phenomena are mainly related to oil refining industries, chemical and metallurgical industries, manufacturing of asbestos products and some waste management activities.